yreaction/JBDatePicker/README.md

 ///Determines the height ratio of the weekDaysView compared to the total height.
 Defaults to 0.1 (10%). var weekDaysViewHeightRatio: CGFloat { return 0.2 }

+///Determines the shape that is used to indicate a selected date.
+Defaults to a circular shape. var selectionShape: JBSelectionShape { return .roundedRect }

 ///color of any date label text that falls within the presented month var colorForDayLabelInMonth: UIColor { return UIColor of choice }